Federal Urdu University

 The Federal Urdu University of Arts, Science and Technology, alternatively known as FUUAST, is a public university primarily located at Islamabad, Pakistan, with a sub-campus at Karachi.

 Of the university's two campuses, the central campus is located in Islamabad while the secondary campus is located in Karachi.
 The administrative and degree awarding units of the university are currently based in Karachi, which also acts as the university's present headquarters.
 The university offers a wide range of academic programs in undergraduate and post-graduate.
 The university is noted for its engaging research in fine arts, languages, engineering, social sciences and philosophy.
 With an tentative approximated of ~13,500 enrolled students currently attending the university.

 Accreditation and ranking

 it is one of the largest institution in the country and is one of the top 10 universities in the "general category" ranked by the Higher Education Commission (Pakistan).

-The Federal Urdu University holds a unique distinction of being as one of the few institutions of higher learning in languages and maintains a distinguish reputation for conducting scientific research towards the advancement of languages, engineering, philosophy, natural, medical and social sciences.
+The Federal Urdu University holds a distinction of being as one of the few institutions of higher learning in languages and maintains a reputation for conducting scientific research towards the advancement of languages, engineering, philosophy, natural, medical and social sciences.
 In addition, the university is also known for its financial affordability while engaged in offering an international standard scientific research and development in various academic mulch-disciplines.